To qualify for Income Support all of the following need to apply. You must:

-From 16 January 2017 changes in the rules for Income Support mean that you cannot make a new claim or a repeat claim to Income Support on the sole grounds of being a lone parent, if your youngest child is five or older.
+If your youngest child is five or older you cannot make a new Income Support claim or a repeat claim on the sole grounds of being a lone parent.

-These changes may not apply to you if you are entitled to Income Support for other reasons.
-For example, if you:
+This may not apply to you if you are entitled to Income Support for other reasons, for example, if you:

 - have children who are entitled to the middle-rate or highest-rate care component of Disability Living Allowance